Services for Children & Families

 Child-Parent Psychotherapy (CPP) for early childhood trauma and insecure attachment/developmental trauma/RAD.
 Recognized as an empirically supported treatment by the National Child Traumatic Stress Network , CPP is also well suited to adoptive and foster families with children ages 0–6 to promote secure attachment and build resilience.

-Integrative psychotherapy for older children & adolescents.
-Tweens and especially teens may benefit from more one-on-one time than younger children, with parents included in the assessment and invited to join sessions as appropriate.
+Integrative psychotherapy for children & adolescents.
+Children ages 6 and up and especially teens may benefit more from individual therapy than very young children, with parents included in the assessment and invited to join sessions as appropriate.
+Regular collateral meetings with parents to listen to your concerns and keep you informed are always part of the treatment plan.
 Family therapy can also be effective with this age group.

 Please note: I do not engage in treatment services for the purposes of custody evaluations, immigration evaluation, mediating divorce/separation disputes, or making recommendations regarding placement, custody, or caregiver competency.